hannibalov/kmd/README.md

 After this, the project can be tested with postman.
 The default port is 3001, so use urls with the form: http://127.0.0.1:3001/tasks

+## Where to see the documentation

+Run the backend and open this url in a browser: http://127.0.0.1:3001/docs

+This is a documentation generated using swagger.
+I could not finish adding the body to the 'try it out', but the gets and the remove functions should work as they are